 6. Using a Memorable Sender Name

-A unique sender name works like a brand name, and paying attention to it is obviously one of the best practices of 2019.
+A unique sender name works like a brand name, and paying attention to it is obviously one of the best practices.

 Sender name is most often the first thing people see while scrolling down the inbox, and that’s even truer in case they’re using smartphones.
 If they see something worth paying attention to, they’ll move forward to reading the subject line, and so on.